Filipino Traveling to Germany -a checklist you cannot overlook

 - Your visa, of course!

-CFO certificate and sticker
+How to get CFO certificate and sticker

 CFO, also known as Commission on Filipino Overseas, is one of the most important things you must acquire.
-You cannot leave the country without it, even if you already have your spouse’s visa.
+You cannot leave the country without it, even if you already have your Spouse’s visa.
 Yep.
 You read that right.
 Therefore, you must have one stamp on your passport.
 This is one of your priorities on your moving to Germany checklist.

 Simple.
 Just go to CFO’s official website, and you will be directed exactly what to do.
 But to give you a quick view of how it looks like receiving your CFO sticker in the Philippines, see the step-by-step below.